tevisgehr/Advanced_Lane_Lines_Project/README.md

 10. Polynomial fitting to model and determine curvature.
 11. Drawing detected lane lines on each frame in the video.

-- The code and visualizations for the advanced project are included in **P1.ipynb**.
+- The code and visualizations for the original project are included in **P1.ipynb**.
 Techniques used in this file include:
-1.
+1. Canny transform
+2. Gaussian blur
+3. Hough transform
+4. K-means clustering (from sklearn)

-- The resulting video is in the 'output_videos' folder.
+- The resulting video from the advanced project is in the 'output_videos' folder.
+The resulting videos from the original project are in the 'test_videos_output' folder.